dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Lazy language support

-Maintainers for these and new languages are very welcomed!
+Maintainers for these and new languages are very welcome!

 <table>
   <thead>